bmullan/ciab-remote-desktop/README.md

 be added in the future.

 Each selected application will be installed into its own LXD container _**nested**_ in the **ciab-guac** container.

+> **NOTE**: NextCloud is an exception to this.
+Due to a bug with AppArmor and "nested" AppArmor profiles we cannot install the SNAP version of NextCloud in a "nested" container as with the other applications.
+So NextCloud is installed in an LXD container called "nextcloud" Host/Server and is attached to the same private 10.x.x.x network as all the other containers.
+If you (ie CIAB Admin) need to delete/copy/start etc the NextCloud container you will have to ssh into the Host and execute the appropirate LXC commands there (re - lxc list nextcloud, lxc stop nextcloud etc)

 Each of those Web Application Containers will be attached to the same lxdbr0 bridge via the ETH0 interface of the **ciab-guac** container and thus those Web Application containers will be allocated a 10.x.x.x IP address on the same subnet as **ciab-guac** and the initial **cn1** Ubuntu-Mate desktop container.